Blade12629/Skybot/README.md

 - Statistics:
 - - Top list for Players and Teams
 - - Detailed Info about specific matches, players and teams
+- - Player and Team ratings (ratings are not calculated based on the map difficulty but based on the performance someone did vs how the other players performed in a match)
 - Bind bot permissions (like VIP, admin etc.) to discord roles!
 - Verification
 - API (WIP)